 A healthy thyroid only produces a relatively small amount of triiodothyronine (T3) per hour.
 If Tertroxin is taken in addition to thyroxine, then it is best to take only 5 mcg at a time to avoid wide fluctuations.
 The tablet can be cut up into quarters very easily with a pill cutter.
 Tertroxin is best taken 3 times a day (every 5 hours).
 A typical dose for patients without a thyroid gland or non functioning thyroid gland would be 100 mcg of thyroxine and 15 mcg of Tertroxin (3 times 5 mcg).

 Tertroxin is available on the PBS, but it is an authority script which means that the doctor needs to state the following; "replacement therapy for hypothyroid patients who have documented resistance to thyroxine sodium".

 The New England Journal of Medicine reported in February 1999, that the majority of thyroid patients studied, felt better on a combination of T4 and T3.
 Patients will not notice any improvements if the dose of T4 and T3 is not right.
-In some trials thyroxine may not have been replaced with enough T3 or the thyroxine may have been reduced by too much.
-Unfortunately many doctors are not familiar with Tertroxin or are reluctant to prescribe it under the PBS.
+In some trials thyroxine may not have been replaced with enough T3 or thyroxine may have been reduced by too much.
+Some doctors are not familiar with Tertroxin or are reluctant to prescribe it under the PBS.
 If Tertroxin is prescribed without an authority, it will be expensive.
 A huge opportunity is lost here to improve the quality of life of so many sufferers.
 Tertroxin can be prescribed by a GP or an endocrinologist.